melezhik/DSCI/forgejo-setup.md

 Once dsci container has run, copy the content of it's public ssh key from output and save it, you will need it on the next step

+Attention!
+Please make it sure that dsci container is accessible from within your gorgejo instance by http://127.0.0.1:3000 address and dsci web ui is available public by 4000 port.

 # set dsci ssh public key

 ```
 user settings -> ssh keys -> add key -> content of public ssh key taken from previous step
 ```

+# set up dsci cicd pipeline

+go to created repo and create pipeline code under `.dsci` directory, see instructions on the main doc page.

+---

+Happy hacking with fogejo and dsci! 😄